 Now, I don’t know how essential oils work.
 Do they work?
 Is it a placebo effect?
 I have no idea.
 But what I can tell you is that this little box of Energy from Tisserand does seem to have helped me focus, get more energy and have happy vibes, depending on which I’ve used.
 I’m writing this now while dotted with the Focus bottle, and not only does it smell lovely, but I am rattling out words like there’s no tomorrow, having just finished designing a stationery suite.

 TREMBLE BENEATH THE POWER OF MY LASER LIKE FOCUS.

 They also do a little box of sleep which I’ve not tried yet but, ya know, seems like it’s only a matter of time.

-There’ll be three more things I use to chill the h*ck out (yes, I need six) and they’ll follow in Part 2 next week.
+There’ll be three more things I use to chill the h*ck out (yes, I need six) and which might help if wedding stress is getting you down.
+They’ll follow in Part 2 next week.
 In the meantime, what helps you when you’re feeling stressed?
 I’d love to hear in the comments below <3